Easy Ham Bone Soup with Beans and Vegetables – Crockpot, Instant Pot, or Stovetop

 Print Recipe Pin Recipe

-Delicious in-season vegetable ham bone soup is a super easy way to create a healthy and hearty meal using leftover ham, a ham bone, and vegetables you have on hand.
+A delicious vegetable ham bone soup that's an easy recipe to make and vary by using up whatever vegetables you have on hand.
 Choose your favorite way to cook: slow cooker, stove top, or Instant pot.

 Prep Time20 minutes